Guergeiro/bd/README.md

 - `docker start db`

 ## Access
-To access your db use `docker exec -it db bash`
+To access your db use `docker exec -it db bash`.

+Now that you're inside docker, use `psql db` to access the database.
+Play with postgres as you want.

 ## Copyright and License
 Copyright and License under [MIT License](https://github.com/Guergeiro/bd2/blob/master/LICENSE)